Updated: 25 June 2021 (The original post was written 27 June 2012)

 I’ve seen this creature’s work before, but only once in my garden, last June in a mat of ‘Flashing Lights’ dianthus.
 Usually, I’ve come across it on wildflowers while I’ve been out hiking.
 This year, the evidence is everywhere, however: gobs of white frothy stuff wedged in the stems of various perennials in my garden.

-I’ve never bothered to identify the source of the yucky substance until now, but a quick glance inside the book Garden Bugs of Alberta (by Ken Fry, Doug Macaulay and Don Williamson – 2008, Lone Pine Publishing) tells me that my garden flowers have a case of Philaenus spumarius (meadow spittlebug).
+I’ve never bothered to identify the source of the yucky substance until now, but a quick glance inside the book Garden Bugs of Alberta (by Ken Fry, Doug Macaulay and Don Williamson – 2008, Lone Pine Publishing) tells me that my garden flowers have a case of a small insect called Philaenus spumarius (meadow spittlebug).
 Spittlebugs like to make Slurpees out of plant fluids, which they do by piercing holes in the stems of the victims.
 (Apparently they really go after strawberries and peas; I do grow alpine strawberries but I haven’t seen any signs of the bugs on them so far).
 The goopy white froth is made by the pests while they are in nymphal stage: it’s an appetizing combo of plant fluid, air bubbles, and bug mucus (is it breakfast-time as you read this?
 If so, I apologize).
 The froth is used as a protective blanket over the nymph so they can eat in comfort.

 Have you ever had spittlebugs in your garden?
 What did you do to combat them?